MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode-step-by-step-guide.md

 Any network that was created after January 16, 2020 is already in Native Mode and can make use of these features right out of the box!
 Networks created prior to this date will need to use the Native Mode Alignment Tool to ensure their network is fully backed by Microsoft 365 prior to accessing these new features.

  > [!NOTE]
-> Native Mode is strongly recommended for reasons of security, compliance, and M365 integration
+> Native Mode is strongly recommended for reasons of security, compliance, and M365 integration.

 The following steps show you what actions to take before and during a transition to Native Mode.
 For more information on what Native Mode means for your Yammer Network, see [Overview of Native Mode](../configure-your-yammer-network/native-mode.md).